The importance of customer research in business development

-Ever since that meeting, I felt the urge to repeat once again why it is so important to run user research and really know your audience before you start building anything.
+Ever since that meeting, I felt the urge to repeat once again why it is so important to run customer research and really know your audience before you start building anything.

 And for full disclosure, this won’t prevent you to make mistakes, but it will definitely help you make less.

-So, here I am, in this short guide to remind you of the importance of user research.
+So, here I am, in this short guide to remind you of the importance of customer research.
 You will learn:

-- What is the importance of user research
+- What is the importance of customer research?

-Let’s start from the basics for those of us who are not familiar with the topic.
-Generally speaking, we can define user research as a process that focuses on user behaviors, needs, and motivations, through observation techniques, task analysis, and other feedback methodologies.
+Let’s start with the basics for those of us who are not familiar with the topic.
+Generally speaking, we can define customer research as a process that focuses on customer behaviors, needs, and motivations, through observation techniques, task analysis, and other feedback methodologies.